Haitian Coffee: Buying, Brewing and Roasting Tips

 Whether you’re looking for green coffees, roasted coffees, or even a coffee subscription, they’ve got you covered.
 You can check out their subscriptions, in particular, on their website here.

 This company, born from a tough-as-nails founder with a vision to revitalize Haiti’s floundering coffee world, attempts to facilitate Direct Trade practices with Haiti’s coffee farmers.
 Their focus is transparency in regards to where the coffee is coming from, and overall respect for both Haiti’s farmers and coffee.

 Coffee from Cafe Kreyol might cost a bit more, but you can expect the absolute highest quality possible.
-You can browse their current selection of beans available here.

 If you’re looking for Haitian green coffee beans to roast at home, Coffee Bean Corral is the perfect answer to your quest.

 This batch of Haitian Blue Organic green beans is of the Blue Mountain variety (growing from the same plant as Jamaican Blue Mountain coffee), and is grown nearly 4000 feet above sea level.
 The cherries are organic certified and wet-processed.
 The coffee itself has a pleasant aroma and is modestly bright, sweet, and has a medium body.

 Pairing: The Best Way to Roast and Brew Haitian Coffee Beans